youngsm/chroma-lite/doc/source/install.rst

 of Chroma requires a more significant hardware and software investment than other packages, but we think the rewards are worth it!

+.. _hardware-prerequisites:

 Hardware Prerequisites
 ----------------------

 At a minimum, Chroma requires:

 * An x86 or x86-64 CPU.
-* A NVIDIA GPU that supports CUDA compute capability 1.1 or later.
+* A NVIDIA GPU that supports CUDA compute capability 2.0 or later.

 However, Chroma can be quite demanding with large detector geometries.
 Both the CPU and GPU will need sufficient memory hold the detector